WooCommerce Guide: How to Start an Online Store in 1 Hour

 If you aren’t sold on a particular platform already, we highly recommend WordPress.
 This free, open-source Content Management System (CMS) is a standout choice for websites of all types.
 It’s beginner-friendly but so flexible and customizable that you can build almost any site with it.

 WordPress got its start as a blogging platform, but it’s now used for business websites, portfolios, news sites, and much more.
-It’s also an incredibly popular choice for e-commerce sites, for a number of reasons:
+It’s also an incredibly popular choice with business owners for e-commerce sites for a number of reasons:

 - The WordPress community has developed thousands of themes and plugins you can use to customize your site, including many tools for e-commerce.
-This means you can tweak the appearance of your store until it’s just right, and add nearly any feature to it.
+This means you can tweak the appearance of your store until it’s just right and add nearly any feature to it, whether you’re running a massive enterprise or a small business.

 - As a platform, WordPress is very secure.
 New updates and patches are regularly released to combat the latest threats.
 Plus, there are a lot of ways you can boost site security.
 This is a big deal for e-commerce sites since they typically deal with sensitive financial data.